top of page

 Hemant Atrish

-Creating a DIY swimming pool in the UK can be a rewarding project, but it requires careful planning, adherence to regulations, and a realistic budget.
-The most popular DIY options in the UK are block and liner pools or panel and liner kits, as these are more suitable for self-build projects than concrete or fiberglass shells.
+Creating a DIY swimming pool in the UK can be a rewarding project.
+However, it requires careful planning, adherence to regulations, and a realistic budget.
+The most popular DIY options in the UK are block and liner pools or panel and liner kits.
+These are more suitable for self-build projects than concrete or fiberglass shells.

-• Block and liner: A popular and affordable choice for in-ground pools.
-You build the walls with concrete blocks, which are then rendered smooth before a heavy-duty vinyl liner is fitted.
+• Block and liner: This is a popular and affordable choice for in-ground pools.
+You build the walls with concrete blocks, which are then rendered smooth before fitting a heavy-duty vinyl liner.

-• Panel and liner: These kits feature pre-manufactured polymer or steel wall panels, which are quick to erect.
+• Panel and liner: These kits feature pre-manufactured polymer or steel wall panels that are quick to erect.
 The liner is then installed to make the pool watertight.

-• Above-ground: The simplest and cheapest DIY option.
+• Above-ground: This is the simplest and cheapest DIY option.
 For a more permanent feel, an above-ground pool can be positioned in a hole you've dug, creating a built-in effect.

-• Planning permission: In most cases, an outdoor swimming pool is considered a "permitted development" and does not require planning permission.
-However, you must check local rules if your property is in a designated area like a National Park, Conservation Area, or Green Belt.
+• Planning permission: In most cases, an outdoor swimming pool is considered "permitted development" and does not require planning permission.
+However, check local rules if your property is in a designated area like a National Park, Conservation Area, or Green Belt.
 Always contact your local council for confirmation.

-• Proximity: An outdoor pool should typically be at least 5 metres from your house and 1 metre from a boundary line, but check specific local guidelines.
+• Proximity: An outdoor pool should typically be at least 5 metres from your house and 1 metre from a boundary line.
+However, check specific local guidelines.

-• Structures: Permitted development rights generally allow single-storey outbuildings (such as a pool hall), but they have limits on height, location, and the amount of land they can cover.
+• Structures: Permitted development rights generally allow single-storey outbuildings (such as a pool hall).
+However, there are limits on height, location, and the amount of land they can cover.
 Decking higher than 0.3 metres also requires planning permission.

 • Building regulations: Formal building regulations approval is not typically required for outdoor pools, provided they are uncovered and do not have heated air enclosures.

-• Cost savings: DIY kits for in-ground pools can save you thousands on installation costs compared to a professionally built pool, with prices for block and liner kits starting around £3,500.
+• Cost savings: DIY kits for in-ground pools can save you thousands on installation costs compared to a professionally built pool.
+Prices for block and liner kits start around £3,500.

 • Supplier support: Look for specialist UK suppliers like All Swim, AG Budget, or Poolstore.
 Many offer free site visits to advise on your project and can create kits for non-standard pool sizes.

-• Future-proofing: While it's tempting to cut costs, don't skimp on essential components like the pump and filter, as these are crucial for your pool's longevity and cleanliness.
+• Future-proofing: While it's tempting to cut costs, don't skimp on essential components like the pump and filter.
+These are crucial for your pool's longevity and cleanliness.
 High-quality equipment can save you time and money on maintenance in the long run.

 • Mark and excavate: Mark out the dimensions of your pool.
 For in-ground pools, excavate the hole, ensuring the sides slope for stability if building a natural pool without a steel frame.
 For a kit, use an excavator for quick and efficient digging.